Your handwriting sucks. Give me normal text

 But today I look back at my actions and I can recognize the hurt I may have caused.
 As an adult, my perspective is greater than my own life experience.
 I can empathize with someone I victimized in that moment and may have hurt for much longer.
 I know I wasn’t a racist, but I can see I did a racist thing.

-This is a political post, and I bring up my experience because it leads to a bigger point about our president.
+I bring up my experience because it leads to a bigger point about our president.
 He says he’s not a racist, and I believe that he believes this.

 I believe that Trump believes he’s not being a racist when he says everyone was to blame for the violence in Charlottesville.